paracrawl/keops/evaluators.md

 __Keyboard__

 Press the numbers of the keyboard to order the translations.
-When you Press the first number, the first sentence will be assigned to that position.
+When you press the first number, the first sentence will be assigned to that position.

 Then, you will automatically jump to the next translation.
-Keep on Pressing numbers to assign a position to every translation.
+Keep on pressing numbers to assign a position to every translation.
 If you ever need to move to a translation manually, use the + and - keys.
 Press Enter to save the ranking and go to the next sentence.

-Alternatively, type the sentence position in the field on its left.
+Alternatively, you can type the sentence position in the field on its left.

-Label filtering is not available in this mode, since labels are not used.

 ## Once you're done
 The Project Manager will be notified via mail when you finish a task.